KQED (TV): Children's programming

 Raggs was a children's program produced by KQED for American Public Television and PBS Kids, for syndication to public television stations.
-Raggs would first be test-marketed on ten public television stations, including KQED and its partners, before launching nationwide in 2008.
+Raggs and would first be test-marketed on ten public television stations, including KQED and its partners, before launching nationwide in 2008.
 On May 11, 2009, PBS announced that the station would co-produce another show, The Cat in the Hat Knows a Lot About That!, for broadcast on PBS Kids.